 1. Sticker Snowflake

 This Christmas craft is entirely too easy, but it will keep their hands busy for a long time.
-Very little work for you, but big-time payoff.
+It requires very little work for you but yields a big-time payoff.
 Oh, and did I mention it’s virtually mess-free?
 You’re welcome.
 I grabbed a large piece of blue poster board at the dollar store and some plain white dot stickers.
-Yes, that means this activity cost only $2.
+Yes, that means this activity costs only $2.
 It doesn’t get any better than that, right?

 Directions:

-Stickers are a great use of our refined fine motor skills, and honestly, what kid doesn’t LOVE stickers?
-If your little one has difficulty separating the stickers from the sheet, you can peel off the surrounding backing so all you leave behind are the dot stickers.
+Stickers are a great way to use our refined fine motor skills, and honestly, what kid doesn’t love stickers?
+If your little one has difficulty separating the stickers from the sheet, you can peel off the surrounding backing, leaving only the dot stickers behind.

 Bonus tip: I like to stick the entire poster board up on a wall so our kids work against gravity for the duration of the activity.
-It’s a great way to work on building the shoulder muscles required for fine motor tasks like writing and cutting.
+It’s a great way to work on building the shoulder muscles required for fine motor tasks, such as writing and cutting.
 This one is a win!

 2. Cardboard Village

-I don’t know about you, but our kids love to help us decorate during the holidays.
-And I love finding ways they can be involved in the process.
+I’m not sure about you, but our kids love to help us decorate during the holidays.
+And I love finding ways for them to be involved in the process.
 I can’t necessarily have them help me put out our fragile decorations, but they can certainly help with this Christmas craft.

 Directions:

-2. Cut out a bunch of house shapes from the cardboard and decorate it with white paint or a paint pen.
+- Cut out several of the house shapes from the cardboard and decorate them with white paint or a paint pen.
 If you have older kids, they could help you with this step.
 For our younger kids, I had them help me decorate the houses with sequins and jewels, and they loved it!

-3. Once the houses are completely dry, you can string them with yarn and hang them somewhere in your home.
-Or you can attach them in an accordion format and put them on your table display.
+- Once the houses are completely dry, you can string them with yarn and hang them somewhere in your home.
+Alternatively, you can attach them in an accordion format and display them on your table.
 The possibilities are endless with this one.
 Our kids were so proud of what they created, and it was great to have them feel like they contributed to our holiday décor this year.

 3. Snowman Bowling